Transfer VM From GCP Compute Engine to Akamai Using Disk Images

 Resize Disk Image

-As noted earlier, images imported into Akamai Cloud must be smaller than 6 GB unzipped and 5 GB zipped.
-If you know that your actual disk usage within the image is within those limits, then you can shrink the size of the disk image file by deallocating unused disk space and truncating the disk size.
+To import a VM image into Akamai Cloud, it must be smaller than 5 GB zipped and 6 GB unzipped.
+If your actual disk usage is below those limits, you can reduce the image size by deallocating unused disk space and truncating the disk size.

 sudo modprobe loop